-In this book they used a photo I took of a TAME Embraer 190 in Quito.
+In this book, they used a photo I took of a TAME Embraer 190 in Quito, Ecuador.

 Aero International – Germany.

-On Aero International’s issue 9/2013 two photos of mine were used.
+On Aero International, issue 9/2013, two photos of mine were used.

-The first one, double-page (so much so that it didn’t fit my scanner and I had to take a picture of it) was of an Etihad Airbus A340-500 landing in São Paulo during the inaugural flight of the Abu Dhabi – São Paulo route.
+The first one, double-page (so much so that it didn’t fit my scanner and I had to take a photo of it) was of an Etihad Airbus A340-500 landing in São Paulo.
+I took it during the inaugural flight of the Abu Dhabi – São Paulo route.

-I was in São Paulo and I ended up taking that photo, and later it appeared in the magazine.
+I was in São Paulo, and by chance I ended up taking that photo.
+Later, it appeared in the magazine.